In-patient luxury rehab center in Thailand

 Eye movement desensitization and reprocessing (EMDR) is an individual therapy treatment that takes on a different approach than other treatments for dissociative disorders.
 Instead of focusing on altering the thoughts, feelings, and responses that result from a traumatic event, EMDR therapy focuses on the memory itself.

-The goal of this therapy is to change the way the mind stores that memory thereby removing or decreasing the problematic symptoms.
-Managing trauma memory loss can take some time.
-But, this type of treatment is usually delivered 1 to 2 times a week for a total of 6 to 12 sessions.
+The goal of EMDR therapy is to change the way the mind stores that memory thereby removing or decreasing the problematic symptoms.
+Managing trauma memory loss takes a certain amount of time.
+However, this type of treatment is usually delivered 1 to 2 times a week for a total of 6 to 12 sessions.

-Dialectic-behavior therapy (DBT) is a type of psychotherapy for patients who experience very intense emotions.
+Dialectical behavior therapy (DBT) is a type of psychotherapy for patients who experience very intense emotions.
 It is a modified type of CBT.
-To help people overcome memory loss trauma, a DBT program can teach them healthy ways to cope with stress.
+To help people overcome memory loss trauma, a DBT program teaches them healthy ways to cope with stress.

 Patients learn how to live in the moment, manage their emotions, and work on their relationships.
 The DBT program is meant to treat borderline personality disorder (BPD).
-But, it could also be a viable therapy for dissociative identity disorder, eating disorders, and mood disorders.
+However, it is a viable therapy for dissociative identity disorder, eating disorders, and mood disorders as well.

-When it comes to trauma-induced memory loss, this therapy can help patients accept and understand their difficult emotions.
-It can help them acquire proper skills to manage them and make positive changes in their lives.
+When it comes to trauma-induced memory loss, this therapy helps patients accept and understand their difficult emotions.
+It aids them in acquiring proper skills to manage these negative feelings and make positive changes in their lives.

 5. Family therapy

-When dissociative amnesia treatment has to take on a different approach, that’s where family therapy can come in handy.
-This treatment can educate the family about the symptoms and causes of dissociative amnesia disorder.
+When dissociative amnesia treatment has to take on a different approach, that’s where family therapy comes in handy.
+This treatment aims to educate the family about the symptoms and causes of dissociative amnesia disorder.

-Both the patient and their family can use this therapy to build empathy as well as reduce conflict, and establish healthy boundaries, communication, and problem-solving skills.
-The patient should come home to a safe and positive environment.
-Otherwise, it can hinder their clinical progress.
+Both the patient and their family are able to use this therapy to build empathy as well as reduce conflict, and establish healthy boundaries, communication, and problem-solving skills.
+The patient must come home to a safe and positive environment.
+Otherwise, it hinders their clinical progress.

 6. Medication

 There is no medication for dissociative amnesia.
-But patients with dissociative complications or dissociative amnesia disorder could also suffer from anxiety and depression.
-Anti-anxiety medications or antidepressants can help with that.
+However, patients with dissociative complications or dissociative amnesia disorder typically suffer from anxiety and depression, too.
+Anti-anxiety medications or antidepressants help with that.

-When used for PTSD, medications like SSRIs and SNRIs can decrease PTSD symptoms.
-Some of the most recommended options include Sertraline, Venlafaxine, and Paroxetine.
-They can help ease the symptoms of patients with amnesia PTSD.
+When used for PTSD, medications like SSRIs and SNRIs decrease PTSD symptoms.
+The most commonly recommended options include Sertraline, Venlafaxine, and Paroxetine.
+They help ease the symptoms of patients with amnesia PTSD.

-For medical dissociative identity disorder treatment, doctors might offer psychiatric medication.
-Options like mood stabilizers and antipsychotics might help control the behavior of different identities.
+For medical dissociative identity disorder treatment, doctors offer psychiatric medication.
+Options like mood stabilizers and antipsychotics help control the behavior of different identities.